tatums/pull-request-builder/README.md

 When a commit is pushed to github.
 Github sends a SNS message which then invokes the Lambda.
 The lambda will update github via the status api and set the status to pending.
-The last step of codebuild with invoke the lambda again to trigger the result.
+The last step of codebuild will invoke the lambda again to report the build result.

+Cloudformation will output the keys and SNS ARN needed for the github AWS SNS integration.

 ## Setup ENV variables